BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/NeuroBaton/index.md

 Tilt your NeuroBaton up or down to control the volume, creating crescendos and diminuendos with graceful movements.

+## Complete Code Example: Customize and Expand Your Neurobaton

 The following code brings together everything we've discussed.
 Feel free to experiment, modify it, and add more features and controls to make it your own.